Gluconeogenesis: Dispelling the Keto Fearmongering

 Analysis of our data from Nutrient Optimiser users shows that most people prioritising nutrient density consume around 1.8 g/kg LBM protein.
 In our Macros Masterclass, we tend to see the best satiety response and the quickest weight loss when people consume this amount of protein as a minimum and dial back their fat and carb intakes progressively.

-Prioritising adequate dietary protein ensures you don’t lose precious, metabolically active muscle and other crucial lean mass like your vital organs.
+Prioritising adequate dietary protein ensures you don’t lose precious, metabolically active muscle and other crucial lean mass, such as your vital organs.
 Reducing dietary carbs helps decrease blood sugar variability, whereas reducing dietary fat helps promote body fat loss and leads to lower blood sugars over the long term.

 Will Too Much Protein ‘Kick Me Out of Ketosis’?